"Bioengineered" or "GMO"?

 In contrast to the technical community, the Non-GMO Project defines a GMO as “a plant, animal, microorganism or other organism whose genetic makeup has been modified in a laboratory using genetic engineering or transgenic technology.”
 Put another way, GM = GE.

 And here is the upshot of all this confusion.
-If the technical community defines GM one way, but regular people define GM another way, what happens?
+If the technical community defines genetically modified food one way, but regular people define genetically modified food another way, what happens?
 Lawmakers tasked with using these terms need to either pick a side or do something completely different.
 Up until this year we weren’t sure which way they would turn, but following the release of the proposed mandatory labeling rules, it is now clear that they chose the latter course.

 Bioengineering (BE) used to be a relatively broad term.
 Before 2016 and the NBFDS, BE was commonly defined by dictionaries and academics as the transfer of principles/techniques from engineering to biology in order to create biological products.
 The term loosely referenced a broad set of technologies, including things like genetic engineering, biochemical engineering, and bioprocess engineering.
 It was an industry term with hardly any adoption by regular people.

-But the BE labels soon to be on our food don’t use this old definition; they use a new legal definition – one that can be directly traced to the definitional debate about GMOs.
+But the soon to be labelled bioengineered foods don’t use this old definition; they use a new legal definition – one that can be directly traced to the definitional debate about GMOs.

 This legal definition: